mKeRix/room-assistant/README.md

 #### iBeacons
-This component tracks only the iBeacons it finds and posts updates about them including a calculated their id, name, signal strength and a calculated distance.
+This component tracks only the iBeacons it finds and posts updates about them including a calculated their id, name, signal strength and a calculated distance in meters.
 To avoid faulty data through noise the distance values are smoothed using the [Kalman filter](https://en.wikipedia.org/wiki/Kalman_filter).
 The iBeacon component is mostly useful if you want to address your beacons via the major minor system or if the BLE component did not work correctly with your hardware.